VMLYR/Drupal-KIT/readme.md

 low-effort/high-reward action.
 This allows for environment URLs that are easier to remember and access, both for those working on the site and for clients.

+#### Gulp
+The gulpfile is set up to run standard build and testing tasks over ALL themes in the theme/custom directory.

+😃 No changes are needed on startup. 😃

+**!!!
+Files are NOT minified !!!**
+Minification should be handled through Advanced Aggregation Drupal module

+#####Piping

+Provided in this file are the default path and task configurations.
+Files follows the same path as where it started from.

+* scss to css
+* js to js
+* images to images
+* icons to icons
+* fonts to fonts

+ex: `source/themes/custom/project/js` is piped to `docroot/themes/custom/project/js`

+#####Linting
+**Eslint:** Uses the Drupal core legacy settings found in `/docroot/core/.eslintrc.legacy.json`

+**Sasslint:** Two files are provided one base `.sass-lint.yml` and one opinionated `.sass-lint-opinionated.yml`.

+The base one is used by default and the file can be changed in the gulp **testSassLint** task.

+#####Example files
+An `example.` prefix can be added to scss and js files.
+The prefixed files will not be linted or piped.

+ex: `styles/libraries/node/example.full.scss`

+#####Preset tasks
+ * gulp = runs all build tasks
+ * gulp test = runs all testing tasks
+ * gulp watch = starts the watchers (builds & tests)